Spin-1 quarkonia in a rotating frame and their spin contents: Abstract

 \section{Abstract}

-By studying the spin-1 system composed of a heavy quark and its anti-quark in a rotating frame, we investigate its spin-rotation coupling and thereby reveal the spin contents of the spin-1 quarkonia.
-We demonstrate that both the perturbative and non-perturbative contributions in the operator product expansion follow a universal relation that identifies the spin-rotation coupling with unit strength.
-This allows us to recognize the total spin-1 of the vector quarkonia in terms of the total angular momentum of quarks and gluons.
-We also find that a similar behavior follows for the axial vector case but identify the different composition of the spin due to the P-wave nature of the state.
+We propose a new way of studying the spin content of a hadron by looking at its response in a rotating frame.
+By collecting all responses of quarks and gluons in a rotating frame, we describe the spin-rotation coupling of spin-1 quarkonia and thereby reveal their spin contents in a relativistic formalism.
+We demonstrate that both the perturbative and non-perturbative contributions in the operator product expansion follow a universal formula that identifies the spin-rotation coupling with unit strength.
+This allows us to recognize the total spin-1 of the vector and axial vector quarkonia in terms of the total angular momentum of quarks and gluons.
+Specifically, we find the spin contents of $J/\psi$, $\chi_{c1}$, $\Upsilon(1S)$, and $\chi_{b1}$ are slightly different from the naive quark model picture.
+For example, the $J/\psi$ is traditionally considered as an S-wave particle, but we find quarks do not carry all of the total spin.

-The spin polarization of hadrons in heavy-ion collisions has drawn great interests in recent years.
+The reaction of particles with spin in a rotating frame has been of interest for a long time since the mid 1910s when it was realized that mechanical rotation can polarize the particle spins through the Barnett effect\cite{barnett1915}.
+This effect is understood by spin-rotation coupling and recently with the development of experimental techniques led to new wave of active research field such as measurement of the spin polarization of hadrons in heavy-ion collisions.
 Following the measurements of the global spin polarization of $\Lambda$ hyperons\cite{STAR:2017ckg}, the global spin alignments of vector mesons such as $K^{*0}$, $\phi$, and $J/\psi$ have been measured recently by ALICE and STAR collaborations\cite{ALICE:2019aid,STAR:2022fan,ALICE:2022sli}.
 While the hyperon polarization phenomena are consistent with theoretical works\cite{Liang:2004ph,Betz:2007kg,Becattini:2007sr,Becattini:2007nd,STAR:2007ccu,STAR:2018gyt}, the various aspects of the measured vector meson spin alignments are still not clearly understood.
-As the medium in a heavy ion collision will evolve through different phases, the overall spin polarization will probably depend on both the total spin and the spin content that varies for different hadrons.
+As the medium in a heavy-ion collision will evolve through different phases, the overall spin polarization will probably depend on both the total spin and the spin content that varies for different hadrons.
+Therefore a quantitative analysis of the spin contents of hadrons is required.
+From a theoretical perspective, however, this has not been fully achieved so far because of the non-perturbative aspects of the strong interaction.